 I tried out many paths less taken as a way to figure it out.
 Still, I remember spending years in therapy, reading career books, taking career assessments, trying new things, and still feeling like I didn’t know the best use of me.

 I remember a few things were helpful here and there.
 Eventually talking to a career coach helped me choose a simple next step that led to some important awakenings and to starting the coaching business I have today.

-I have continued learning and refining as I go, and getting more help along the way too.
+I have continued learning and refining as I go, and I’ve reached out for help along the way too.